Keeping London at the forefront of global business

 Streamline processes so that all Standards are approved within eight months and so that reviews are carried out quickly and regularly to keep Standards up-to-date.

+During the pandemic, we also put forward a seven-point plan to save the apprenticeship system, elements of which were implemented at the 2020 Comprehensive Spending Review.
 We will continue to work in partnership with Government and businesses to make the changes needed to ensure the apprenticeship system flourishes in the future.